MEmobplus/allpings_routes/docs/run-instance/configuration/how-to-set-properties.md

 The configured profile properties in `ors.engine.profiles.<profile>.build` (and `ors.engine.profile_default.build`) are used to build a graph.

-But when openrouteservice is loading graphs instead of building them, the build parameters that were used to build a graph are also loaded from the file `graphs/<profile>/graph_info.yml`.
-The so loaded properties override the configured build properties for the affected routing profile.
+But when openrouteservice is loading a graph instead of building it, the parameters that were used to build this graph are loaded together with this graph from the file `graphs/<profile>/graph_info.yml` and override the configured build properties for this profile.